Tua Tagovailoa Player Prop Bets for NFL Week 8 | Miami vs. Buffalo 10/31/2021

 Matchup vs. Buffalo

-- Tagovailoa averaged 124.7 passing yards per game in three matchups against the Bills, 108.8 yards fewer than his over/under for Sunday.
+- Tagovailoa's 124.7 passing yards per game in three matchups against the Bills are 107.8 fewer yards than his over/under in Sunday's game.

-- Tagovailoa threw a touchdown pass once over those games against the Bills.
+- Tagovailoa threw threw once over those three games against the Bills, and has yet to throw multiple touchdown passes against them.

-- This week Tagovailoa will face the NFL's best pass defense (192.8 yards allowed per game).
+- The 192.8 yards per game the Bills are giving up through the air makes them the NFL's best pass defense.

-- The Bills' defense is first in the league, conceding 0.8 passing touchdowns per game.
+- With five passing TDs allowed this year, the Bills defense is ranked first in the league.

 Recent Performances

-- Against the Falcons last week, Tagovailoa went 32-for-40 (80.0%) for 291 yards with four touchdown passes and two interceptions.
+- Tagovailoa put together a 291-yard performance against the Falcons last week, completing 80.0% of his passes and throwing for four touchdowns with two interceptions.

 - Tagovailoa tacked on four carries for 29 yards, averaging 7.2 yards per carry in the running game.

-- Tagovailoa has thrown for 620 yards (206.7 ypg) on 65-of-87 passing with six touchdowns and three interceptions over his last three games.
+- Tagovailoa has thrown for 620 yards (206.7 ypg), completing 74.7% of his passes and tossing six touchdown passes and three interceptions over his last three games.

-- He's also figured in the ground game, with 51 rushing yards (17.0 ypg) on seven carries.
+- He also has 51 rushing yards on seven carries, averaging 17.0 yards per game.

 Tagovailoa's Miami Teammates